nlp-tlp/puggle/docs/data_format.rst

         ]
     }

 This can be seen as a middleground between SPERT and QuickGraph.
-It notably models entity labels as a list, rather than a single string, meaning it can store multiple labels per entity.

 Using Structured fields and Annotations together
 ------------------------------------------------